sanshar/Block/docs/source/with-pyscf.rst

 .. note::

   The wavefunction structure from different Block versions are incompatible.
-If BLOCKEXE for zeroth order wavefunction is set to Block-1.1, BLOCKEXE_COMPRESS_NEVPT for PT should also be Block-1.1.
+If BLOCKEXE for zeroth order wavefunction is set to Block-1.1, the variable BLOCKEXE_COMPRESS_NEVPT should also be Block-1.1.
 Similarly, Block-1.5 (stackblock) PT code only compatible with the zeroth order wavefunction of Block-1.5 (stackblock).

 Now you can use :func:`compress_approx` function to initialize a compressed pertuber NEVPT2 method.
 In the :func:`compress_approx` function, we precomputed